Karim Khoram: Political and work life

 Khoram was appointed as a "Minister of Culture, Information, Tourism and Youth Affairs" in May 2006.
 Khoram also controls the government's message and media relations heading the Government Media and Information Center (GMIC).
 Khoram furthermore owns at least three private newspapers, a television channel and a radio station.

 Former co-workers of Khoram have accused him of following a "brand of conservative Pashtunism" acting "divisive internally" and having isolated Hamid Karzai's "non-Pashtun allies".
 Al-Jazeera writes: "The damage that Khoram has inflicted on President Karzai's image in one year—his enemies could not have done the same."

 Controversy and criticism

 Karim Khurram is regarded by many—even among his own circle—as a Pashtun nationalist.
 After becoming minister for culture and information, he removed the Persian sign on the ministry's building and replaced it with a Pashto one (Persian and Pashto are the two official languages of Afghanistan).
-On February 10, 2008, he suspended three journalists for five days and fined them five days' pay for using the Persian word for university ("daneshgah") instead of the Pashto word ("pohantoon") in their Persian articles.
+On February 10, 2008, he suspended three journalists for five days and fined them five days' pay for using the Persian word for university ("daneshgah") instead of the Pashto word ("pohantoon") in their Dari articles.

 Khoram also scrapped initial plans to integrate the Afghan National Radio and Television into the public service run by an independent board.
 He put the state television and radio under his personal control instead.
 This led to calls for impeachment.